Aberdeen ministry

-After the collapse of Lord Derby's minority government, the Whigs and Peelites formed a coalition under the Peelite leader Lord Aberdeen.
+After the collapse of Lord Derby's minority government, the Whigs and Peelites formed a coalition under the Peelite leader George Hamilton-Gordon, 4th Earl of Aberdeen.
 The government resigned in early 1855 after a large parliamentary majority voted for a select committee to enquire into the incompetent management of the Crimean War.
 The former Home Secretary, Lord Palmerston, then formed his first government.

 Cabinet

 December 1852 – February 1855

 † After June 1854 office became Secretary of State for War.